Hexagon/blog/src/posts/2023-08-31_building_a_blog_using_lume.md

 priority: 4
 ---

-If you're like me, you appreciate the efficiency and elegance of using a static site generator for your blog or website.
-Today, I want to share with you the beauty of Lume, a static site generator built for Deno.
+If you're like me, you probably appreciate the simplicity of using a static site generator for your blog or website.
+Today, I want to share the beauty of Lume, a static site generator built for Deno.

 ## What is Lume?

-Lume is a minimalist static site generator (SSG) specifically designed for Deno.
+Lume is a minimalist static site generator specifically designed for Deno.
 It's not WordPress; you won't find a ton of built-in features or a graphical interface.
-However, it gives you more control over your codebase and configurations.
+However, it gives you full control over your code and configuration.

 ### Why Lume?

-1. **Less Code**: With Lume, you won't be bogged down by unnecessary code or plugins.
+1. **Less Code**: With Lume, you won't be affected by unnecessary code or plugins.
 Everything is simple and to the point.

-2. **Full Control**: You get to control every aspect of your site without the bloat of unnecessary features.
+2. **Full Control**: You get to control every aspect of your site.

-3. **Deno-Powered**: Being built on Deno, you'll manage dependencies more securely and effectively.
+3. **Deno-Powered**: Being built on Deno, you get all tools you need in a single executable.

 4. **Multiple File and Template Support**: Lume supports various file types like Markdown, YAML, and even TypeScript.
 It's also compatible with multiple template engines, including Nunjucks.